 Cheap Eats at Venetian

-Venetian Food Court: Located right off of Venetian’s casino floor, the food court has a number of cheap options to include Earl’s Italian, Tacos N ‘Ritas, Bonnano’s Pizzeria, and San Gennaro Burger.
+Venetian Food Court: Located right off of Venetian’s casino floor, the food court has a number of cheap options including Earl’s Italian, Tacos N ‘Ritas, Bonnano’s Pizzeria, and San Gennaro Burger.

 Grand Canal Shoppes Food Court: Anchored by Johnny Rockets, the food court in the Grand Canal Shops at Venetian has a number of inexpensive dining options including a Subway, Panda Express, Chicken Now, and Chipotle.